georust/rinex/README.md

 - Meteo RINEX full support
 - IONEX and Clock RINEX partial support, will be concluded soon
 - File merging, splitting and pre processing
-- Full support of modern constellations like BeiDou, Galileo and IRNSS
+- Modern constellations like BeiDou, Galileo and IRNSS
 - Supported time scales are GPST, BDT, GST, UTC
 - Full support of Military codes : if you're working with such signals you can at least run a -qc analysis, and possibly the position solver once it is merged